hinasahammed/colourchanging/README.md

-it changes colour like a chameleon
+it changes colour like a chameleon.